 Student Conduct Mission:

-The Student Conduct program at Grinnell College supports the Division of Student Affairs and College missions by helping to create and sustain a culture of respect and responsibility – the undergirding tenets of our self-governing community – as well as by providing a holistic and transformative learning experience for students.
+The Student Conduct program at Grinnell College supports the Division of Student Affairs and College missions by helping to create and sustain a culture of accountability and commitment to the community – as well as by providing a holistic and transformative individual learning experience for students.
 We strive to resolve allegations of misconduct in a fair, timely, and socially-just manner that balances the needs of the individual student and the College community at large.
 We achieve our mission by embracing our core values of integrity, honesty, and personal responsibility.

 Student Conduct Core Values: